stadub/CmdScripts/README.md

 ```

 ## Copy.bat ##
-Copies current folder content to destination sep by arg
+Copies current folder content to the folder set by arg
 >Copy.bat c:\